input-output-hk/marlowe-cardano/marlowe/best-practices.md

 - Timeouts must be numeric constants.
 - Only `Case` continuations may be merkleized.
 The [Faustus programming language](https://www.uwyo.edu/wabl/faustus.html) relaxes some of the limitations above, yet it compiles to safe Marlowe.

+## Limitations in Marlowe Playground

+[Marlowe Playground](https://play.marlowe-finance.io/) currently lacks the capabilities to construct, display, or simulate merkleized Marlowe contracts.
+Large contracts containing many terms also pose difficulties for the Playground: simulating a large contract may exceed the computing resource limits in the server for Marlowe Playground.
+Similarly, static analysis of large Marlowe contracts typically exceeds the resources of the Playground.
+For example, static analysis of auctions involving many parties may take tens or hundreds of minutes.

 ## Limitations Imposed by the Cardano Blockchain